NVIDIA/aistore/docs/cli/bucket.md

    ais ls [command options] PROVIDER:[//BUCKET_NAME]

 OPTIONS:
    --all                  depending on the context, list:
                           - all buckets, including accessible (visible) remote buckets that are _not present_ in the cluster
-                        - all objects in a given accessible (visible) bucket, including remote objects and misplaced copies --cached             list only those objects from a remote bucket that are present ("cached") --name-only          faster request to retrieve only the names of objects (if defined, '--props' flag will be ignored) --props value        comma-separated list of object properties including name, size, version, copies, and more; e.g.:
+                          - all objects in a given accessible (visible) bucket, including remote objects and misplaced copies --cached               list only in-cluster objects - only those objects from a remote bucket that are present ("cached") --name-only            faster request to retrieve only the names of objects (if defined, '--props' flag will be ignored)

+   --props value          comma-separated list of object properties including name, size, version, copies, and more; e.g.:
                           --props all
                           --props name,size,cached
                           --props "ec, copies, custom, location" --regex value          regular expression; use it to match either bucket names or objects in a given bucket, e.g.: ais ls --regex "(m|n)"         - match buckets such as ais://nnn, s3://mmm, etc.;
                           ais ls ais://nnn --regex "^A"  - match object names starting with letter A --template value       template to match object or file names; may contain prefix (that could be empty) with zero or more ranges
                           (with optional steps and gaps), e.g.:
                           --template "" # (an empty or '*' template matches eveything) --template 'dir/subdir/'
                           --template 'shard-{1000..9999}.tar'
                           --template "prefix-{0010..0013..2}-gap-{1..2}-suffix"
                           and similarly, when specifying files and directories:
                           --template '/home/dir/subdir/'
                           --template "/abc/prefix-{0010..9999..2}-suffix"
    --prefix value         list objects that have names starting with the specified prefix, e.g.:
                           '--prefix a/b/c' - list virtual directory a/b/c and/or objects from the virtual directory
-                        a/b that have their names (relative to this directory) starting with the letter 'c' --page-size value    maximum number of names per page (0 - the maximum is defined by the corresponding backend) (default: 0)
+                          a/b that have their names (relative to this directory) starting with the letter 'c' --page-size value      maximum number of object names per page; when the flag is omitted or 0 (zero) the maximum is defined by the corresponding backend; see also '--max-pages' and '--paged' (default: 0)
-   --paged              list objects page by page, one page at a time (see also '--page-size' and '--limit') --limit value        limit object name count (0 - unlimited) (default: 0) --refresh value      interval for continuous monitoring;
+   --paged                list objects page by page - one page at a time (see also '--page-size' and '--limit')
+                          note: recommended for use with very large buckets --limit value          maximum number of object names to display (0 - unlimited; see also '--max-pages') e.g.: 'ais ls gs://abc --limit 1234 --cached --props size,custom (default: 0) --refresh value        time interval for continuous monitoring; can be also used to update progress bar (at a given interval);
-                        valid time units: ns, us (or µs), ms, s (default), m, h --show-unmatched     list also objects that were _not_ matched by regex and/or template (range) --no-headers, -H     display tables without headers --no-footers         display tables without footers --max-pages value    display up to this number pages of bucket objects (default: 0) --start-after value  list bucket's content alphabetically starting with the first name _after_ the specified --summary            show object numbers, bucket sizes, and used capacity;
+                          valid time units: ns, us (or µs), ms, s (default), m, h --show-unmatched       list also objects that were _not_ matched by regex and/or template (range) --no-headers, -H       display tables without headers --no-footers, -F       display tables without footers --max-pages value      maximum number of pages to display (see also '--page-size' and '--limit') e.g.: 'ais ls az://abc --paged --page-size 123 --max-pages 7 (default: 0) --start-after value    list bucket's content alphabetically starting with the first name _after_ the specified --summary              show object numbers, bucket sizes, and used capacity;
-                        note: applies only to buckets and objects that are _present_ in the cluster --skip-lookup        do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
+                          note: applies only to buckets and objects that are _present_ in the cluster --non-recursive, --nr  list objects without including nested virtual subdirectories

+   --skip-lookup          do not execute HEAD(bucket) request to lookup remote bucket and its properties; possible usage scenarios include:
                            1) adding remote bucket to aistore without first checking the bucket's accessibility (e.g., to configure the bucket's aistore properties with alternative security profile and/or endpoint)
                            2) listing public-access Cloud buckets where certain operations (e.g., 'HEAD(bucket)') may be disallowed
-   --dont-add           list remote bucket without adding it to cluster's metadata
+   --dont-add             list remote bucket without adding it to cluster's metadata - e.g.:
                             - let's say, s3://abc is accessible but not present in the cluster (e.g., 'ais ls' returns error);
                             - then, if we ask aistore to list remote buckets: `ais ls s3://abc --all' the bucket will be added (in effect, it'll be created);
                             - to prevent this from happening, either use this '--dont-add' flag or run 'ais evict' command later
    --archive              list archived content (see docs/archive.md for details) --units value          show statistics and/or parse command-line specified sizes using one of the following _units of measurement_:
                           iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --silent               server-side flag, an indication for aistore _not_ to log assorted errors (e.g., HEAD(object) failures)
    --dont-wait            when _summarizing_ buckets do not wait for the respective job to finish -
                           use the job's UUID to query the results interactively --check-versions       check whether listed remote objects and their in-cluster copies are identical, ie., have the same versions
                           - applies to remote backends that maintain at least some form of versioning information (e.g., version, checksum, ETag)
-                        - see related: 'ais get --latest', 'ais cp --sync', 'ais prefetch --latest' --help, -h           show help
+                          - see related: 'ais get --latest', 'ais cp --sync', 'ais prefetch --latest' --count-only           print only the resulting number of listed objects and elapsed time --inventory            list objects using _bucket inventory_ (docs/s3inventory.md); requires s3:// backend; will provide significant performance boost when used with very large s3 buckets; e.g. usage:
+                            1) 'ais ls s3://abc --inventory'
+                            2) 'ais ls s3://abc --inventory --paged --prefix=subdir/'
+                          (see also: docs/s3inventory.md)
+   --inv-name value       bucket inventory name (optional; system default name is '.inventory') --inv-id value         bucket inventory ID (optional; by default, we use bucket name as the bucket's inventory ID) --help, -h             show help
 ```

 ### Assorted options